 - Guarantee Co. of North America USA v.
 Wainwright; et al., 2011 WL 1807454 (M.D.
 Ala.
 May 11, 2011) – Successfully opposed multiple motions for summary judgment in prosecution of a Surety’s claims for indemnity and exoneration against its principal and indemnitors along with claims for breach of notary obligations and breach of a notary bond against a notary and bank.

 - Powell v.
-City of Bessemer; et al. – Obtained summary judgment in favor of a municipality and two police officers against a claim for wrongful arrest where the plaintiff had been arrested for capital murder but was later exonerated after someone else confessed.
+City of Bessemer; et al. – Obtained summary judgment in favor of the City of Bessemer and two of its police officers against a claim for wrongful arrest where the plaintiff was later exonerated for capital murder.

 - Altapointe Health Systems, Inc. v.
 J.C.
 Duke & Associates General Contractors, Inc.; et al. – Prevailed at trial on behalf of a Surety where a mental health facility and obligee under the Bond refused to release the remaining contract funds to the Surety following completion of the project by the Surety’s completion contractor.

 - Northstar Paramedic Services v.
-City of Bessemer; et al. – Obtained summary judgment in favor of a municipality where paramedic services company alleged deprivation of a property interest and procedural due process rights in its removal from the municipality’s E-911 rotation.
+City of Bessemer; et al. – Obtained summary judgment in favor of the City of Bessemer where a paramedic services company alleged deprivation of a property interest and procedural due process rights in its removal from the city’s E-911 rotation.

 - Louise Alexander v.
 Edward May; et al., 2012 WL 1758612 (11th Cir.
 2012) – Obtained summary judgment for a utility, operations manager and former mayor on a federal § 1983 due process claim arising from the termination of the plaintiff’s electricity for nonpayment.
 The Eleventh Circuit affirmed the summary judgment on appeal.